 01 Oct 20

-Accessing money on the Camino
+Accessing money when you walk the Camino de Santiago

 Sue Chater Camino

-All of the larger Spanish villages and towns on the Camino now have ATMs, so there is no shortage of places on the Camino to obtain cash.
-However, you need to always be aware of the money that you will need in the days ahead, as there will times when you will be walking for a few days without any ATM access.
-It is a good idea to always carry around 200-300 euros, but this depends on how much money you are planning to spend on meals and extras.
+It is a good idea to always carry around 200–300 euros, but this depends on how much money you are planning to spend on meals and extras.
 You will need cash to buy food and other supplies, and you can get cash from various ATMs en route.

 Inform your bank about your trip